geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 After execution, review:

 - `Result`: returned rows or the NetSuite execution error.
-- `SuiteQL Performance Matrix`: API used, latency, server time, row counts, page counts, truncation, and governance usage.
+- `SuiteQL Performance Matrix & Hints`: API used, latency, server time, row counts, page counts, truncation, governance usage, and local query guidance.
-- `SuiteQL Hints`: local guidance based on the current query text.

 The Result panel appears directly below Query Editor.
-Result, SuiteQL Performance Matrix, SuiteQL Hints, and Autocomplete can be collapsed or expanded from their panel headers.
+Result and SuiteQL Performance Matrix & Hints can be collapsed or expanded from their panel headers.

 ## 6. Ask AI About Reports, Searches, And Records